moaatt2/test-blog/docs/chainmail_posts/rover.md

 ### Overview

 When checking [M.A.I.L.](https://www.mailleartisans.org/) for interesting new weaves to try, I came across [Rover](https://www.mailleartisans.org/weaves/weavedisplay.php?key=1011) by [ZiLi](https://www.mailleartisans.org/members/memberdisplay.php?key=10488).
-Rover is a variant of [Rhinos Snorting Drano](rhinos_snorting_drano.md), where the rings around the eyes also go through additional rings rather than just around the eye.
+Rover is a member of the Rhino family of weaves, where the rings around the eyes also go through additional rings rather than just around the eye.
 As I could not find any tutorials for this weave, I created and included one so you can follow along at home.

 ### Materials